a5c-ai/gitagent/README.md

   executable: "gemini"  # No path required!
 ```

-### Benefits of Built-in CLI Tools
+### Benefits of Built-in Tools and SDK Integration

 ✅ **Zero Configuration** - No need to install or configure CLI tools manually
 ✅ **Consistent Versions** - All tools are tested and compatible
 ✅ **Simplified Configs** - Just specify the tool name, not the full path
 ✅ **Ready to Use** - Docker image includes everything you need
 ✅ **Security** - Tools are installed in a controlled, secure environment
+✅ **Advanced SDK** - Claude Code SDK provides enhanced capabilities for complex workflows

 ### Getting Started

 1. **Set API Keys** - Add your API keys as environment variables
 2. **Create Agents** - Use the simple configuration format above
+3. **Choose Integration** - Use CLI for simple tasks, SDK for complex workflows
-3. **Deploy** - Run the action and your agents will work immediately
+4. **Deploy** - Run the action and your agents will work immediately

-No complex setup, no path configuration, no CLI installation - just pure AI-powered automation!
+No complex setup, no path configuration, no CLI installation - just pure AI-powered automation with advanced SDK capabilities!

 ## 📞 Support